vishaldwdi/LangGraph-OmniPotent/README.md

 ## Contributing

-The project is in beta release.
+The project is in beta.
 Contributions are welcome!
 Please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.